-Many subtasks consist of recording or using data, but some subtasks comprise more, for instance advising other people (subtask 5), dispensing medicine, sending a letter.
+Many subtasks consist of recording or using data, but some subtasks comprise more, for instance advising other people (subtask 5), dispensing medicine, paying an amount.
 It is important to include this even if it is done manually today.
 The supplier may have a solution that the customer hasn't imagined.